followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/type.md

 - time - the widget displays only the time;
 - datetime - the widget displays both the date and time.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `DateBoxType` enum.
+This enum accepts the following values: `Date`, `DateTime` and `Time`.
 <!--/fullDescription-->